Alzheimer’s Treatment, Symptoms, and Ways of Prevention

 Although such a condition is irreversible, some treatment methods have proven to be efficient in mitigating the signs of Alzheimer’s disease.
 Apart from drugs that may help improve cognitive skills, some treatments that originate from Traditional Chinese Medicine (TCM) medicine have also been used for reducing Alzheimer’s symptoms.

 Acupuncture and Chinese herbs are the most common forms of alternative medicine.
 Although they can’t cure a particular condition, they can help the patient overcome the difficulties that come together with the disorder safely and efficiently.

 Makari Wellness – The Most Efficient Neuro Acupuncture for Alzheimer’s Patients

-Makari Wellness combines the most effective treatment options to address the problem and reduce the prevalent symptoms of neurological disorders.
-We create unique treatments in line with our patient’s needs and overall health, making sure they receive the most efficient care and long-lasting results.
+Makari Wellness combines the most effective alternative options to treat the symptoms of neurological disorders.
+We create unique symptoms treatment in line with our patient’s needs and overall health, making sure they receive the most efficient care and long-lasting results.